terraform-google-modules/terraform-google-org-policy/README.md

 ### Variables
 To control module's behavior, change variables' values regarding the following:

-- `constraints`: set this variable with [constraints values](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints#available_constraints).
+- `policy_constraints`: set this variable with [constraints values](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints#available_constraints).
 See examples above.
 - Policies Root: set one of the following values to determine where the policy is applied:
   - `org_id`
   - `project`